For the most part, I don’t get stressed out a ton.

 Section 529 savings plans and Coverdell Education Savings Accounts are the two most popular ways to save for college.
 Many investors also use custodial accounts such as those authorized under a state-sponsored Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA).
 There are pros and cons to which would be best.
-Most notably, is if the child does not go to school.
+Most notable, is if the child does not go to school.

-4. What is a 529 savings plan?
+4. What Is a 529 Savings Plan?

 Named after Section 529 of the Internal Revenue Code, 529 college savings plans provide a tax-advantaged way to save for qualified higher education expenses.
 These plans are generally sponsored by individual states, while plan assets are professionally managed by independent investment firms or state government agencies.

-5. What are some features of Coverdell Education Savings Accounts?
+5. What Are Some Features of Coverdell Education Savings Accounts?

 Coverdell Education Savings Accounts have been offering tax-free withdrawals for higher education since 1998.
 Unlike 529 savings plans, withdrawals can be used for elementary and secondary education and even for academic tutoring and education-related computer expenses.

-6. Can I invest in both a 529 and Coverdell account?
+6. Can I Invest in Both a 529 and Coverdell Account?

 Yes, investments in a 529 savings account will not affect your ability to invest in a Coverdell Education Savings Account for the same beneficiary.
 Investing in both can be an especially good idea because the two complement one another.
 It’s similar to having a retirement plan at work and then also having an IRA, as well.

-7. Are UGMA and UTMA accounts still good choices?
+7. Are UGMA and UTMA Accounts Still Good Choices?

-For many years, UGMAs/UTMAs were the only substantial education savings vehicles available, so many investors have built up sizable amounts in these accounts.
+For many years, UGMAs/UTMAs were the only substantial education savings vehicles available, so many investors have built up sizeable amounts in these accounts.
 UGMA/UTMA accounts do not have income or contribution limits.
 And, at least part of your earnings may be exempt from federal income tax.
 Some or all will be taxed at the child’s lower rate if the child is under age 18.

 Contributions to UGMA/UTMA accounts are irrevocable, meaning that once the money or other property has been given, you cannot change your mind and withdraw the gift.